tpetricek/cv/data/academic.md

   - institution: Charles University
   - range: 2024 – 2028
   - start: 2024
-  - label: Awarded €610,000 for research on types for data-centric programming to cover 60% FTE of my time, two post-docs for 24 months each and 2 PhD students for the duration of the project.
+  - label: Awarded €610,000 for research on *Types for data-centric programming* to cover 60% FTE of my time, two post-docs for 24 months each and 2 PhD students for the duration of the project.

 * Dstl & GCHQ grants